tsantef/pf/README.md

 1. Download and install git here: <a href="http://code.google.com/p/git-osx-installer/">http://code.google.com/p/git-osx-installer/</a>
 2. Open a new terminal window and run the curl installer again.

+Missing Requirement: **The bin folder (/usr/local/bin) folder does not exists.**

+1. Create the directory `/usr/local/bin`
+2. Make sure `/usr/local/bin` is in your path.

 ### Ubuntu (10.04.4-desktop-amd64)